bobbingwide/uk-tides/readme.txt

 = How do I find the value for tideurl? =
-This is not necessary when you use the block.
+Note: This is not necessary when you use the block, the tideurl is created based on your selection of Site and Port.

 * Visit www.tidetimes.org.uk,
 * click on the location of your choice,